open-gitops/documents/PRINCIPLES.md

 ## Principles

-1. **Define state declaratively**
+1. **The system's desired state described declaratively**

     A system managed by GitOps must have its _Desired State_ expressed declaratively as data in a format writable and readable by both humans and machines.

-2. **Use immutable, versioned storage**
+2. **Declaration change history stored as immutable versions**

-    _Desired State_ is stored in a way that supports versioning, immutability of versions, and retains a complete version history.
+    _Desired State_ declarations are stored in a way that supports versioning, immutability of versions, and retains a complete history of changes.

-3. **Reconcile state continuously**
+3. **System operation only through declaration changes**

+    The only mechanism through which the system is intentionally operated on is through versioned mutation of the _Desired State_ declarations.

+4. **State reconciliation automated and continuous**

-    Software agents continuously, and automatically, compare a system's _Actual State_ to its _Desired State_.
+    Software agents continuously, and automatically, compare a system's _Actual State_ to its versioned _Desired State_ declarations.
     If the actual and desired states differ for any reason, automated actions to reconcile them are initiated.

-4. **Use declaration as the sole way of operating a system**

-    The only mechanism through which the system is intentionally operated on is through these principles.

 ## Notes

 ### Principle 3 Notes

-- These differences could be due to the actual state drifting from the desired state, or the desired state changing intentionally.
-- The source of drift doesn't matter.
-Contrary to CIops, _any_ drift will trigger a reconciliation

-### Principle 4 Notes

 - We talk here about "regular operations."
 In an emergency, other modes of operations, e.g. manual intervention, should be considered - followed by a reconciliation of the "tainted" system with the declared state. → resolve the conflict between "GitOps principle" and "I need to deal with problems that GitOps doesn't cover"